uavaustin/docs.uavaustin.org/guides/nodejs/src/npm.md

 ```

 7 packages were installed since `npm` handled the sub-depedencies of `chalk`
 itself.
 You can ignore the `package-lock.json` file it created.
+You can see
+that a folder called `node_modules/` has been created in your directory.
+This
+is where `npm` installs its packages.
+These dependencies only work in the
+current project and don't affect other's on your machine.

 Now we'll go ahead and use it.
 In our `index.js` file, we'll need to `require`
 the `chalk` library.
 Afterwards, we'll use chalk to make our text blue.